LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 ## Resources

+Working with dates and day of year information can be unfamiliar since it does not match how we typically see dates on a calendar by the day of a month.
+These resources provide useful information for calculating the day of the year:

+* The Earth Systems Research Lab provides this calendar that displays day of year information for any year you select: [https://www.esrl.noaa.gov/gmd/grad/neubrew/Calendar.jsp](https://www.esrl.noaa.gov/gmd/grad/neubrew/Calendar.jsp)
+* The U.S. National Snow and Ice Data Center provides a useful chart to calculate the day of year: [https://nsidc.org/support/faq/day-year-doy-calendar](https://nsidc.org/support/faq/day-year-doy-calendar)

 Most spreadsheet applications offer more detailed information about working with date and time information.
 Some of these are referenced below:

 * Microsoft Excel [date and time functions reference](https://support.microsoft.com/en-us/office/date-and-time-functions-reference-fd1b5961-c1ae-4677-be58-074152f97b81)